DESIHIGH/desihigh/README.md

 :mortar_board:  If you've studied all there is to know, it may be time to take [The Test](https://github.com/michaelJwilson/DESI-HighSchool/blob/master/thetest/README.md) and graduate from DESI High!

 :school:  Have a classroom full of students potentially interested in DESI High?
-We have an elite team of researchers from across the globe ready to get things   <a href="mailto:desihighinitiative@gmail.com">started for you</a> :earth_africa:.
+We have an elite team of researchers from across the globe ready to get things   <a href="mailto:desihighinitiative@gmail.com?subject=Meet a researcher:">started for you</a> :earth_africa:.

 :computer:  Know someone who would love this but doesn't have access?
-Ask about our <a href="mailto:desihighinitiative@gmail.com?subject=Paper Binder">paper Binder</a> and <a href="mailto:desihighinitiative@gmail.com?subject=Loaner laptop">loaner laptop </a> (for the Bay Area) programs.
+Ask about our <a href="mailto:desihighinitiative@gmail.com?subject=Paper Binder:">paper Binder</a> and <a href="mailto:desihighinitiative@gmail.com?subject=Loaner laptop:">loaner laptop </a> (for the Bay Area) programs.

 <p float="left">
   <img src="./images/BayScienceFest.png", width=250>